 If you’re a fire pit owner, one of the most important questions you face is how to fuel your fire.
-Once you’ve ruled out inferior firewood options like store-bought firewood and seasoned firewood, you’re still left choosing between many different types of kiln-dried firewood.
+Once you’ve ruled out inferior firewood options like store-bought firewood and seasoned firewood, you’re still left choosing between many different types of firewood for sale.
 One of the variations you have to consider is the size of the firewood.
 Should you go for the standard size, or do you need wood that is large enough to be labeled “oversized”?
 Read on to find out more about each available size of kiln-dried firewood.

 Standard Firewood and the Next Size Up